juang735/osticket-prereqs/README.md

 <img src="https://i.imgur.com/A6g6Gvo.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Using Remote Desktop Connection (RDC) on Microsoft Azure is a way to connect to a virtual computer (a computer that's running on Azure) from your own device, like a laptop or a tablet.
-It's like you’re using a computer that’s far away, but it feels like you’re right there using it!
-Here's how you can do it: Pick an OS (Windows or Linux).
-For a Remote Desktop connection, you'll probably choose a Windows Server or Windows 10 machine.
+Using Remote Desktop Connection (RDC) on Microsoft Azure allows you to connect to a virtual computer—one that's running in the cloud—from your own device, such as a laptop or tablet.
+It feels just like you're sitting in front of that remote machine, even though it’s located far away.
+To get started, you'll need to choose an operating system (OS), typically Windows Server or Windows 10, since these are compatible with Remote Desktop connections.

 <p>
 <img src="https://i.imgur.com/1idPocS.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-The Command Prompt (also called CMD) is a tool that lets you type in commands to control your computer.
-It's like talking to your computer in a special language where you tell it what to do, and it follows your instructions.
-I can create new files or folders directly from Command Prompt, and get information about your computer, like what’s installed or how much space is left.
+Using Remote Desktop Connection (RDC) on Microsoft Azure lets you access a virtual computer running in the cloud from your own device—like a laptop or tablet.
+Even though the virtual machine is hosted remotely, it feels as if you're using it right in front of you.

+To begin, you’ll need to select an operating system, usually Windows Server or Windows 10, since both support Remote Desktop access.

 <p>
 <img src="https://i.imgur.com/ZXQRB5h.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>